alilotfi23/CipherLock/README.md

 ## Security Considerations

 - **Key File**: An encryption key is stored in `key.key`.
-Ensure this file is kept secure, as it is essential for decrypting your passwords.
+Please ensure this file is kept secure, as it is essential for decrypting your passwords.
 - **Data File**: Passwords are stored in `passwords.json` in an encrypted format.
 Protect this file from unauthorized access.
 - **Master Password**: Implement additional measures, such as hashing and secure storage, for the master password in a production environment.